Xooa/Unity-SDK/README.md

 # Xooa Unity SDK

-Xooa Unity SDK for integration with Xooa NFT Platform.
+Xooa Unity SDK is designed to integrate Xooa NFT Platform with Unity Engine.

-Xooa Unity SDK provides capability to fetch NFT details and Assets from Xooa NFT platform.
-The NFT Assets can be used as in game object as Texture, Scriptable Object or Video link.
+This SDK provides capability to fetch NFT Assets and their details from Xooa NFT platform.
+The NFT Assets can be used as in-game objects as Texture, Scriptable Object or Video link.

 ## Installation